UTSA-OIR/IPEDS_Distance/README.md

 # IPEDS_Distance
 This is an R Script that uses the latitude and longitude of institutions to determine the distance away from each other and a home institution.

-The .csv files are the following:
+The .csv files which will need to be downloaded to your computer are the following:

 IPEDS_Data.csv - This file contains the basic information about the institution including UnitID, Name, Address, Location, Level, Sector, etc which was downloaded from the IPEDS Data Center at https://nces.ed.gov/ipeds/Home/UseTheData.